aws-samples/eks-workshop-developers/website/docs/python/introduction/environment-setup.md

 If you are attending an AWS hosted event, you will have access to a new AWS account in AWS Workshop Studio.
 You will use this AWS account to run the labs in this workshop.
 The account is destroyed when the AWS event is finished.

-Workshop Studio deploys a Visual Studio enviroment running on top of an EC2 instance that has been already configured with all required CLI tools and permissions.
+Workshop Studio deploys a Visual Studio enviroment running on top of an EC2 instance.
 To run the workshop, you will connect to this Visual Studio environment and execute commands in the Visual Studio terminal.

-There is no need to install additional tools or configure IAM permissions.
+**There is no need to install CLI tools or configure IAM permissions**.
 You will be using the IAM permissions of the EC2 instance role where Visual Studio is running.
+All required tools and permissions have been installed and configured in this EC2 instance.

 ## Prerequisites